Leaving You to Find Myself

 - In Next To Normal, Dan has coped with Diana's bipolar disorder for over a decade and, recently, while struggling with his own depression.
 As the play ends, Diana decides she needs to cope on her own (oddly enough, by running off to her parents' house...) and leaves Dan behind with the farewell gift of their dead son's spectre.

-- Not many would question Nora's decision to leave her husband after he shows his true colours in Ibsen's A Dolls House.
-After subservient and sweet-natured Nora forges a signature to save her husband - her one and only show of strength up until this point - he suddenly turns on her when this "deception" is revealed.
-As she realises that he will stop loving her if she is anything other than a "doll" for him, she decides to leave in order to develop her own personality.
+- Henrik Ibsen's A Doll's House, Older Than Radio and a Trope Codifier in the world of theatre.
+After subservient and sweet-natured Nora forges a signature to save her husband Torvald - her one and only show of initiative up until this point - he suddenly turns on her when this "deception" is revealed.
+As she realises their entire marriage is built on lies and she has been nothing other than a "doll" to both him, her father and society as a whole she decides to leave in order to develop her own personality.
 Less sympathetic, though, is her decision to abandon her children into the bargain.
 Values Dissonance may play a part here - at the time it was written, it would probably be extremely difficult for a "rogue" wife to get custody of her children.
 However, Nora's final speech suggests that even if it were possible to keep the children, she wouldn't even try.
 Notably, Nora is aware that the children are under the care of a trusted nurse.

 - In Street Scene, Rose ultimately leaves Sam because, after what happened to her mother and her father, she decides that people shouldn't belong to anyone but themselves; "loving and belonging aren't the same thing," she explains.
 She tries to reassure him that perhaps they can be together again some time, when they're older and understand themselves better, to little avail.